worldmobilegroup/aya-node/docs/guide_join_devnet.md

     --bootnodes /dns/devnet-rpc.worldmobilelabs.com/tcp/30340/ws/p2p/12D3KooWRWZpEJygTo38qwwutM1Yo7dQQn8xw1zAAWpfMiAqbmyK" >> start_aya_validator.sh
 sudo chmod +x ./start_aya_validator.sh
 ```

-`NOTE: If you want to set up a second Aya DevNet Node at the same external address use a different port eg: 30334`

 Let us test that the validator starts by executing the script we just created
 ```bash